ProjectRecommend/docs/design-docs/final/DesignDocument.md

 ##### Advantages
 - It provides suggestions from local music library.
 - Works with slower internet connection because it needs less bandwidth for providing recommendations.
-- It uses [MusicBrainz][musicbrainz-website] database for getting metadata of all the music present in user's local library and recommend tracks.
+- It uses [MusicBrainz](https://musicbrainz.org/) database for getting metadata of all the music present in user's local library and recommend tracks.
 - it is not platform or service specific.
 - it is not bounded with any music provider services so it is suggestions are not limited to particular service.
 - There are no specific audience for this software.
 Anyone can install it and use it.
+- This software is open source which means anyone can contribute and suggest changes and features to the project.

 ## 1.3 Definitions, acronyms, and abbreviations